liang12k/shareablee_socialMediaMetrics/README.txt

              for twitter, google+ using mock data

-Using: PyCharm / Python 2.6.7
+Using: PyCharm 3.4.1 (Community Edition) / Python 2.6.7

 --------